c20mp/DataAnalyzerProject/README.md

 3. NCAA Men's basketball championship tournament results since 1985
 4. All of Trump's tweets.

-Then use it to give me advice on one of these questions:
+Then use it to give me advice on ONE of these questions:

 1. I have $50,000 dollars I'd like to invest in a Disney film.
 What kind of film project should I invest in to give me best chances of making my money back?